 <shortcode> <tag>fusion_soundcloud</tag> <attributes> <attribute type="link">url</attribute> </attributes> </shortcode>

-- Create a new page, and add the new module(s) to it.
+- Create a new page and add the new module(s) to it.
 In case you updated some attributes for existing modules, add these to the page as well.
-In this example, we will assume that the Button module was newly added to the Fusion Builder.
-Add it to the page, and Publish.
+For demonstration purposes, we’ll create a page with the Button module was assume it was newly added to the Avada Builder.

-- Click on the plus icon to translate the page.
-This will take you to the Translation Editor screen.
+- From the Language box, click on the plus icon to translate the page.

-The translated page shows all the translated strings, implying that the updated language configuration file is working properly.
 In case you are encountering any issues, please contact our compatibility development team.
-They will be happy to check issues related to the language configuration file.
+They will be happy to assist you in checking issues related to the language configuration file.